-- Signs should be placed in consistent locations, with high visual contrast, Braille and raised letters and numbers, which can be read visually or tactually. - ADA guidelines call for signs to be mounted on the wall, 60 inches above the floor to the centerline of the sign, on the latch side of the door, or to the right of double doors, and out of the swing of those doors.
+• Are signs in consistent locations, with high visual contrast, Braille and raised letters and numbers, which can be read visually or tactually?

+ADA guidelines call for signs to be mounted on the wall, sixty inches above the floor to the centerline of the sign, on the latch side of the door, or to the right of double doors, and out of the swing of those doors.